Afrotype/tac/fontbakery/fontbakery-report.md

  * U+032D COMBINING CIRCUMFLEX ACCENT BELOW: try adding syriac
  * U+032E COMBINING BREVE BELOW: try adding syriac
  * U+032F COMBINING INVERTED BREVE BELOW: not included in any glyphset definition
- * U+0330 COMBINING TILDE BELOW: try adding one of: cherokee, math, syriac
+ * U+0330 COMBINING TILDE BELOW: try adding one of: cherokee, syriac, math
- * U+0331 COMBINING MACRON BELOW: try adding one of: caucasian-albanian, syriac, tifinagh, gothic, cherokee
+ * U+0331 COMBINING MACRON BELOW: try adding one of: tifinagh, syriac, caucasian-albanian, cherokee, gothic
  * U+0332 COMBINING LOW LINE: not included in any glyphset definition
  * U+0334 COMBINING TILDE OVERLAY: not included in any glyphset definition
+ * U+0335 COMBINING SHORT STROKE OVERLAY: not included in any glyphset definition
  * U+0358 COMBINING DOT ABOVE RIGHT: try adding osage
+ * U+03BB GREEK SMALL LETTER LAMDA: try adding one of: math, greek
- * U+03C0 GREEK SMALL LETTER PI: try adding one of: greek, math, yi
+ * U+03C0 GREEK SMALL LETTER PI: try adding one of: yi, math, greek
+ * U+03C7 GREEK SMALL LETTER CHI: try adding one of: math, greek
  * U+0E3F THAI CURRENCY SYMBOL BAHT: try adding thai
  * U+1D58 MODIFIER LETTER SMALL U: not included in any glyphset definition
  * U+1D5B MODIFIER LETTER SMALL V: not included in any glyphset definition
  * U+1D7D LATIN SMALL LETTER P WITH STROKE: not included in any glyphset definition
  * U+1DBB MODIFIER LETTER SMALL Z: not included in any glyphset definition
+ * U+1DBF MODIFIER LETTER SMALL THETA: not included in any glyphset definition
  * U+1DC4 COMBINING MACRON-ACUTE: not included in any glyphset definition
  * U+1DC5 COMBINING GRAVE-MACRON: not included in any glyphset definition
  * U+1DC6 COMBINING MACRON-GRAVE: not included in any glyphset definition